Corbett Family Hall

 Level 9: Working press box, radio booths, and a club area with indoor and outdoor premium seating for football.

-The Martin Media Center opened in mid-July, anthropology faculty and staff will move into their new quarters between Dec.
-19 and Jan.
-5, and the psychology department will wait until after next May’s commencement to make its move.
+The Martin Media Center opened in mid-July, anthropology faculty and staff will moved into their new quarters before the spring 2018 semester, and the psychology department will wait until after May’s commencement to make its move.